 Email open rate

-This is a pretty straight forward one.
-What you want to measure is average open rates by campaign, across all users, by email, email journey, etc. Some email platforms report multiple opens for the same emails and some platforms report unique opens, and other report both.
+This is a pretty straightforward one.
+What you want to measure is the average open rates of the campaign, across all users, by email, email journey, etc. Some email platforms report multiple opens for the same contact and other platforms report unique opens.
 So, make sure you are aware whether you are looking at unique email opens or all email opens.
 This can skew your understanding of the current performance.